Marina Abramović and Ulay Meet During "The Artist Is Present": A True Love Story

 For her to sit and to be present was enough to awaken powerful experiences and emotions in those who came to witness and take part in the work.

-Although critics have likened the performance to “an extended kid's game of staring and see who blinks first” and asked the question, “is this really art?” the piece has great naturalness and solemnity and had an electrifying effect on the public who saw it - and not just the unexpected and moving meeting with Ulay.
+Although critics have likened the performance to “an extended kid's game of staring and see who blinks first” and asked, “is this really art?” the piece has great naturalness and solemnity and had an electrifying effect on the public who saw it - and not just the unexpected and moving meeting with Ulay.

-One of the most striking effects of the performance was the number of people who sitting and looking and being looked at, smiled or more often wept, tears both of sadness, joy and sense of a deep, shared experience.
+One of the most striking effects of the performance was the number of people who were sitting and looking and being looked at, who smiled or more often wept, tears both of sadness, joy and the sense of a deep, shared experience.

-The performance was filmed and photographed and reveals that many “sitters” made unconscious gestures such as placing the hand on the heart or lowering the head.
+As the performance was filmed and photographed, it shows how many “sitters” made unconscious gestures such as placing the hand on the heart or lowering the head.

 I believe this performance has something both real and important to say to us.

 How often, in our busy lives, do we take the time to stop, even just for one minute, and look into the eyes, into the soul, of those around us?

 I believe this experience caused both the smiles and tears.
 I believe it led to a profound recognition, perhaps beyond words, of what we are and what we can mean to one another.

 It is a beautiful and tragic love story in which we all play a part.